See your Alabama health insurance coverage options.

 - Not have access to affordable health coverage offered by an employer.
 If you’re eligible to enroll in an employer-sponsored plan but it seems too expensive, you can use our Employer Health Plan Affordability Calculator to see if you might qualify for premium subsidies in the Marketplace.

 - Not be eligible for Medicaid or CHIP.

 - Not be eligible for premium-free Medicare Part A.6

 When can I enroll in an ACA-compliant plan in Alabama?

 You can sign up for an ACA-compliant individual or family health plan in Alabama between November 1 and January 15 during the annual open enrollment period. (for 2024 coverage, the deadline has been extended through January 16, 2024, due to the federal holiday that falls on January 15.)7

 Outside of the open enrollment window, you may be eligible to enroll or make a plan change if you experience a qualifying life event, such as giving birth or losing other health coverage.
-And some people can enroll year-round even without a specific qualifying event.7
+And some people can enroll year-round even without a specific qualifying event.9

 Enrollment in Alabama Medicaid and ALL Kids (CHIP) is available year-round, so if you’re eligible for either program, you can enroll anytime.